microsoft/PowerPlatformConnectors/certified-connectors/CB Blockchain Seal/Readme.md

 ## Supported Operations
 The connector supports the following operations:
+* `Hash file`: Hashes the file locally
-* `Create seal`: Hashes the file locally and creates a seal
+* `Create seal`: Creates a seal for the given hash
-* `Verify seal`: Hashes the file locally and verifies a seal
+* `Verify seal`: Verifies the given hash against the given seal id
-* `List seals`: Hashes the file locally and lists all seals for current file
+* `List seals`: lists all seals for the given hash

 ## Known issues and limitations
 Currently it is not possible to seal Office 2013+ files.